The Ultimate In Birding Tours

 Upon arrival, we will ascend into the beautiful Serranía de Perija for a two nights stay, birding en route.

 We will be seeking out our first Perijá endemic, the Perija Brushfinch, at lower levels.
-Near-endemic birds in this area include Coppery Emerald, Klages’s Antwren and Golden-winged Sparrow.
+Near-endemic birds in this area include Coppery Emerald, Klages’s Antbird, Golden-winged Sparrow and Black-fronted Brushfinch.
 Other good birds include the restricted-range and uncommon Coopmans’s Tyrannulet, Rufous-and-white Wren and the smart Rosy Thrush-Tanager (now treated as a monotypic bird family).

-Additional species we may encounter at lower and middle altitudes include the near-endemic Black-fronted Wood Quail (as always, tricky to see as opposed to hear), Moustached Puffbird, Groove-billed Toucanet, Chestnut-crowned Antpitta, Scale-crested Pygmy Tyrant, Yellow-bellied Chat-Tyrant, Lance-tailed Manakin, Golden-breasted Fruiteater, Rufous-breasted Wren, Orange-billed Nightingale-Thrush, Black-hooded Thrush, Rufous-capped Warbler, Yellow-breasted Brushfinch and Black-headed Tanager.
+Additional species we may encounter at lower and middle altitudes include the near-endemic Black-fronted Wood Quail (as always, tricky to see as opposed to hear), Moustached Puffbird, Groove-billed Toucanet, Chestnut-crowned Antpitta, Scale-crested Pygmy Tyrant, Yellow-bellied Chat-Tyrant, Lance-tailed Manakin, Golden-breasted Fruiteater, Rufous-breasted Wren, Orange-billed Nightingale-Thrush, Black-hooded Thrush, Rufous-capped Warbler and Black-headed Tanager.

-Colombia with a Difference: Day 6 At higher altitudes in the Serranía de Perijá, where there is a mix of forest and paramo habitats, all the rest of the endemics are on the menu, including Perija Metaltail, Perija Thistletail, Perija Antpitta (the only challenging species among the Perijá endemics), Perija Tapaculo and Black-fronted Brushfinch.
+Colombia with a Difference: Day 6 At higher altitudes in the Serranía de Perijá, where there is a mix of forest and paramo habitats, all the rest of the endemics are on the menu, including Perija Metaltail, Perija Starfrontlet (rather uncommon and erratic), Perija Thistletail, Perija Antpitta (the only challenging species among the Perijá endemics), Perija Tapaculo and Black-fronted Brushfinch.

 Colombia with a Difference: Day 7 After spending most of the day in the Serranía de Perijá, we will return to Valledupar for an overnight stay.
 This evening we will go out and look for Rufous Nightjar.